WICG/view-transitions/explainer.md

 When a user navigates on the web, they get to see the inner workings of web
 experiences: flash of white followed by a piecemeal rendering phase.
 This sequenced user experience results in a higher cognitive load because the user has to connect the dots between where they were, and where they are.
-Not only that, a smooth animation to transition between scenes also reduces the loading latency perceived by the user even if the actual loading time is the same.
+In addition, it increases the user's perception of loading time as compared with a smooth loading animation.
 For these reasons, most platforms provide easy to use primitives to enable developers to build seamless transitions:
 [Android](https://developer.android.com/training/transitions/start-activity),
 [iOS/Mac](https://developer.apple.com/documentation/uikit/uimodaltransitionstyle)
 and